 Whitegold cherry trees do not have complex care needs, especially since they are highly resistant to cold, common disease, and cracking.
 Providing basic watering, moderate pruning, good soil, and adequate sun will ensure a healthy tree.
 This variety may need to be staked while it is young.

-The Whitegold cherry tree needs full sun to flourish, which means a minimum of six hours a day.
+The Whitegold cherry tree needs full sun to flourish, meaning a minimum of six hours daily.
 Eight or more hours is also acceptable.
-To ensure that sun reaches the fruiting branches, thin the center of the tree through regular pruning.
+To ensure that sun reaches the fruiting branches, thin the tree’s center through regular pruning.

-Like most cherry trees, Whitegold cherries need to be planted in well-draining soil.
+Whitegold cherries need to be planted in well-draining soil like most cherry trees.
 This ensures that the ground will provide moisture without drowning the roots, which can cause bacteria to infect the tree.
 While you should water the tree regularly, avoid overwatering.

 The most watering will occur while establishing the tree.
 During this time, make sure to keep the trunk moist.
 Once the tree is established, water once every week or two by feeling the soil.
 If it is dry to the touch several inches below the ground surface, it is time to water.